b-barry/helb-it-trends/src/content/blog/FunctionsVSGenerators_CORMONTAGNE_Romain.md

 ---
-title: Functions VS Generators : what to use in data science ?
+title: "Functions VS Generators : what to use in data science ?"
-pubDate: Oct 11, 2024 at 15h15
+pubDate: 2024-10-11 15:15
 author: Cormontagne Romain
 tags:
   - Python